Spend $100+ get a FREE pair of RANGE OFTEN SHOOTING GLOVES (size large)

 Caldwell took the time to focus on making each Lead Sled as comfortable and adjustable as possible, without sacrificing stability.
-Multiple vertical and horizontal locking adjustments allow each Caldwell Sled to be sized up easily (without tools) for your favorite AR-15, bolt gun, or even a crossbow or magazine-fed shotgun.
-Speaking of, each rest uses a split frame with a high degree of vertical adjustment to ensure most box magazine-fed guns can fit easily.
-No more dealing with hand-loading rounds or using some tiny magazine because your 20- or 30-rounders don't fit between your stock and bench.
+Multiple vertical and horizontal locking adjustments allow each Caldwell Sled to be easily sized up (without tools) for your favorite AR-15, bolt gun, or even a crossbow or magazine-fed shotgun.
+Speaking of, each shooting rest uses a split frame with a high degree of vertical adjustment to ensure most box magazine-fed guns can fit easily.
+No more dealing with hand-loading rounds or using some tiny magazine because your 20- or 30-rounders don’t fit between your stock and bench.

-If a shooting sled wobbles, it ain't a sled.
-It's just a shot group killer.
-Caldwell's sleds are built with heavy-gauge steel plating, all welded into one piece for maximum rigidity.
+If a shooting rest wobbles, it ain’t a sled.
+It’s just a lead shot group killer.
+Caldwell’s sleds are built with heavy-gauge steel plating, all welded into one piece for maximum rigidity.
 All sleds come fitted with large steel weight trays that can hold up to 100 pounds (probably more).
-The average Caldwell sled weighs 15 to 20 pounds dry and each unit's tray lets you stack just about any kind of weight you need to stop the biggest rifles and shotguns from moving on the bench.
+The average Caldwell sled weighs 15 to 20 pounds dry, and each unit’s tray lets you stack just about any weight you need to stop the biggest rifles and shotguns from moving on the bench.
 To mitigate recoil and other movements affecting muzzle movement, all sleds come with large rubber buttstock and open barrel mounts.
-Use the included rubber strap to cinch down your long gun, and you'll get a rock-solid connection that eliminates all movement for maximum accuracy.
+Use the included rubber strap to cinch down your long gun, and you’ll get a rock-solid connection that eliminates all movement for maximum accuracy.

 Need to step it up a notch in the adjustment and precision department?
 Got a big ole’ magnum bolt gun pushing some joules at the muzzle?
 Check out the breakdown of the Solo’s big brother, the Lead Sled DFT 2.
 It’s got a massive 30" long x 12" wide base with a huge steel frame.
 It’ll handle the recoil energy from your biggest long guns.